ishan-marikar/authcompanion/README.md

       account, update their profile, and issue forgotten passwords.

-- [x] **Manage User Profiles and JWTs:** Update the password and profile information of your users - account information is stored in a Postgres database.
+- [x] **Manage User Profiles and JWTs:** Update the password and profile information of your users - all account information is stored in a SQLite database.
 Easily manage the life-cycle of your user's JWT used for authentication.